Acidity, also known as acid reflux is a condition, is characterized by burning sensation in the lower part of the chest

 While certain times it is unavoidable, but there are surely certain steps one can take to either prevent it or lessen the severity of the acidity.
 It demands certain lifestyle modifications and changes in habits, but the results can improve your health and avoid unwanted complications.

 Many people prefer home remedies over medications to cure acidity.
-Here are some natural remedies which are been used since years as a cure of acidity:
+Here are some natural remedies which are been used for years as a cure for acidity:

-Although home remedies work well with most of the mild cases, but one should see a doctor if the problem persists or is repetitive.
+Although home remedies work well with most mild cases, one should see a doctor if the problem persists or is repetitive.
 Chronic acidity can cause esophageal damage and other complications.
 Try to make good choices with foods, avoid bad food and lifestyle habits and you can win this battle against acidity!
 It is always better to prevent than cure.
+You can seek medical advice from top doctors for your acidity and its cure on Bajaj Finserv Health.